 Selected in 1999 as one of Canada’s “Top 40 Under 40” by The Globe and Mail Report on Business magazine, Geoff has also been honoured with the Queen Elizabeth II Golden Jubilee Medal in recognition of “Canadians who have made outstanding and exemplary contributions to their communities or to Canada as a whole.”
 In 2005, Geoff was inducted into an International Fellowship by Ashoka: Innovators for the Public.
 In 2007, Geoff won the prestigious Schwab Foundation’s “Social Entrepreneur of the Year” award.
 Geoff was founding Chair of the Sustainability Institute, Deputy Board Chair, Development for Downsview Park, a crown corporation in Canada, and a past member of the Peter F. Drucker Foundation Selection Committee.
 Geoff has been a regular participant and speaker at the World Economic Forum in Davos, Switzerland and is on the “Future of Urban Development Advisory Board” and the “Technology Pioneers Selection Committee” for the World Economic Forum.
 Geoff lives in the Annex neighbourhood in Toronto with his wife Valerie and three boys Toma, Ben and Sebastien, and cycles to work every day—even in blinding snow storms.

-Seana joined Evergreen in 1997 and has been the Chief Operating Officer since 2010, helping Evergreen through its major growth and expansion to Evergreen Brick Works.
-As COO, Seana helps Evergreen balance its creative and entrepreneurial effort with the number of hours in a day.
-This includes helping to set strategic direction and priorities and delivering through operational planning and budgeting.Seana also oversees Evergreen's staff and volunteers, as well as risk management planning, policies and procedures.
+Seana joined Evergreen in 1997 and was the Chief Operating Officer from 2010–2016, helping Evergreen through its major growth and expansion to Evergreen Brick Works.
+As COO, Seana helped Evergreen balance its creative and entrepreneurial effort with the number of hours in a day.
+This included helping to set strategic direction and priorities and delivering through operational planning and budgeting.Seana also oversaw Evergreen's staff and volunteers, as well as risk management planning, policies and procedures.

 For 13 years, Seana was Evergreen's Program Director, leading the millenial-phase growth of Evergreen's national programs and the design of community programs at Evergreen Brick Works.
 She was also a key team member in the development of the Brick Works, including program development, art and interpretation, community consultation, site design and fundraising.
 Seana has a Masters in Environmental Studies (Planning) and an Honours Degree in Environmental and Resource Studies.